|Nutrition Facts (per serving)|

 - 1 pound/500 grams unsalted butter (room temperature)

-- Strain the water from the butter, squeezing the butter to remove any excess.
+Strain the water from the butter, squeezing the butter to remove any excess.
 Place the butter in a clean glass or ceramic jar, pressing and packing it down to ensure there are no air pockets.
-Cover.
+Cover the jar.